Authentication

 role | Assigned role (admin, analyst, viewer, operator, api_service) |

-exp | Expiration timestamp (8 hours from issuance) |
+exp | Expiration timestamp (24 hours by default) |

 iat | Issued-at timestamp |